bwhittakerb/truth-and-reconciliation-commission-of-canada_honouring-the-truth-reconciling-for-the-future/README.md

 ## How can I help?

 This is a complex document with complex structure and formatting within and I am sure that I have missed or overlooked items.
-How you can help now is to download the latest 'beta' version of the epub and proofread it and report issues as they come up. :)
+How you can help now is to download the latest 'beta' version of the e-book and proofread it and report issues as they come up. :)

 ### Proofreading